jbossdemocentral/homeloan-integration-demo/README.md

 Setup and Configuration
 -----------------------

 See Quick Start Guide in project as ODT and PDF for details on installation.

-For those that can't wait, see README in 'installs' directory, add products, run 'init.sh', read output and then read Quick Start Guide that shows you how to demo.
+For those that can't wait:

+- see README in 'installs' directory

+- add products

+- run 'init.sh' & read output

+- run 'mavenize.sh' to install brms deps.

+- read Quick Start Guide

+- setup JBDS for project import, add soa-p server (adjust server VM args in launch config to '-Xms1303m -Xmx1303m')

+- import projects

+- deploy esb and bpel projects to soa-p server

+- start soa-p server

+- login to BRM (jboss-brms)

+- import repository-export from support dir

+- build and deploy project

+- login to Business Central (business-central)

+- start process, view soa-p logs for results

 Released versions